Skip to main content

 You can add the Get Knowledge’ Tool step to your Tool by:

-3. Select the Knowledge table you would like to use
+4. Selecting the Knowledge table you would like to access

 • Use and when all specified conditions must match for a row to be deleted.